RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Add media queries.
 Still need to gather brand assets and place them within the folder, but I think it will be best to do this once all items are aligned properly.
 Fix the text in the features section so it does not overflow when the screen is resized.
 Add the CTA to the header.

+### Day 23: March 4, 2024

+**Today's Progress**: Relinked the hero image.
+Aligned the sign-up section so that it floats to the bottom left of the hero image.
+Changed the header to include a logo without the company name.
+Will use the logo as a link back to the homepage.
+Started adding more brand colors and styling.

+**Thoughts**: I am relieved to have the sign-up section figured out.

+**To Do**: Add media queries.
+Fix features and footer section.
+Create a logo and brand materials for Twemary.
+Still need to gather assets and place them within the folder.